plainsman-ai/hangman/README.md

 One of these methods runs indefinitely (needs to be modified) and asks the user to guess the letters in the word.
 This calls the other method, which checks whether the choice is valid.

 The program runs indefinitely, even if every possible letter has been entered.

+## As of Milestone 5
+Corrected two problems when running: the infinite loop in ask_for_input; and the inability for check_guess to cope with recurring letters.
+Pristine.